swagmoneyinc/KanjiStart/readme.md

-#I do not understand React or how to use it correctly, I am still working on this.
+#I do not understand React or how to use it correctly

 My first React work so it's definitely not good.
 I'll settle for working in some capacity.